Searle/voxel-mule/README.md

 Browsers:
 - Use the new Firefox, I get 60 fps on my rather old machine
 - WebGL is slooow on Chrome, making 6-10 fps.
-But *much* faster debugger
+But the debugger is *much* faster.